trigger-corp/Forge-Documentation/source/command-line.rst

 The device to use when running iOS apps is not profile-specific:

 ======================== =================================== ===============================================================
-Config Option            Command-line Switch                 Meaning
+Config Option            Command-line Option                 Meaning
 ======================== =================================== ===============================================================
 device                   --ios.device                        Either ``simulator``, ``device`` or a specific device ID
 ======================== =================================== ===============================================================